→ Something went wrong during medical treatment

 The medical error epidemic

 Hundreds of thousands of Australians are adversely affected by medical error each year; thousands die — killed that is — unnecessarily.
-This creates demands for our specialised expertise, which never lets up.

 How do we fund this?
 Donations from people who support our action.
 DONATE!